wonderlic/mongo-message-queue/README.md

 ## Package Dependency Notice

-NOTE: This package requires mongodb version 4.0.0 or higher.
+NOTE: This package is compatible with the MongoDB nodejs driver versions 4 through 6 and supports MongoDB server versions 5 through 7.

 ## Usage